StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

   * Upstream healthy dependencies of the root cause or one of the contributing causes.
   * Downstream healthy components with an unhealthy [propagated state](/use/concepts/health-state.md#element-propagated-health-state) that originates from either the root cause or one of the contributing causes.

 Within a problem subview, you have access to all perspectives containing data specific to the problem time window and the involved components.
 The applied filters can be adjusted, but it isn't possible to save the subview.
-You can share the problem subview with other StackState users, including any modifications you have made, as a link.
+You can share the problem subview with other Rancher Observability users, including any modifications you have made, as a link.

-To exit the Problem Subview, click the view name in the top bar of the StackState UI.
+To exit the Problem Subview, click the view name in the top bar of the Rancher Observability UI.

 ![Breadcrumbs with view name](../../.gitbook/assets/v51_problem_subview_breadcrumb.png)